CUBRID/cubrid-manual/en/install.rst

 		The configuration file (.conf or .pass) already exists.
 Do you want to overwrite it? (yes or no) : yes

+	For more information on upgrading a database from a previous version to a new version, see :doc:`upgrade`.

 	**Configuring Environment**

 	You can modify the environment such as service ports etc. edit the parameters of a configuration file located in the **$CUBRID/conf** directory.
 See :ref:`Installin-and-Running-on-Windows` for more information.